usnistgov/MATS/docs/source/Fitting Experimental Spectra.rst

 .. code:: ipython3

 	import numpy as np
 	import pandas as pd
 	import os, sys
-   import matplotlib.pyplot as plt from matplotlib import gridspec
+	import matplotlib.pyplot as plt
+	from matplotlib import gridspec

-Append the system path to include the location of both the hapi and MATS modules
+	%matplotlib inline
+	import MATS

+Optional import of seaborn package for figure generation

 .. code:: ipython3

-   sys.path.append(r'C:\Users\Documents\MATS\MATS')# set location of HAPI.py module

-   from hapi import *
-   from MATS import *
+	import seaborn as sns
+	sns.set_style("whitegrid")
+	sns.set_style("ticks")
+	sns.set_context("poster")

-Change the path to the working directory that contains experimental spectra or to the folder that you want to work in.
+If not working within the MATS file structure, change the path to the working directory that contains experimental spectra or to the folder that you want to work in.

 .. code:: ipython3

-   path = r'C:\Users\Documents\MATS\MATS\Examples\Experimental_Spectra'
    os.chdir(path)

 Load Spectra from files
 +++++++++++++++++++++++
-.. currentmodule:: Spectrum
+.. currentmodule:: MATS.spectrum

 There are two options for generating :py:class:`Spectrum` objects.
 The first is from a file by instantiating an instance of the class, which is the focus of this example.
 The second option is by using the :py:func:`simulate_spectrum` function described in the `fitting synthetic spectra example <https://github.com/usnistgov/MATS/tree/master/MATS/Examples/Synthetic_Spectra>`_.